 What if I have not secured an internship when I apply?

 Students do NOT need to have a confirmed internship when applying for funding.
 If you have not confirmed an internship by the funding deadline, you will be asked to provide proof that you are engaging in the internship search process, including submitting an Internship Search Activity Log (ISAL).
+An ISAL is an excel spreadsheet which tracks your internship/experience search.
+If you have not accepted an internship by the time you apply for SIE funding, you will be asked to complete an ISAL as part of your application.
+An ISAL template can be found here.
 Students should apply even if they have not confirmed their internship yet.

 Budget Based Funding

 SIE funding is budget based, meaning that funding is allocated based on an estimated budget that you provide.
-Sample budgets, Sample Budget (International) and Sample Budget (Domestic), are included here for your use.
+Sample budget templates, Sample Budget (International) and Sample Budget (Domestic), are included here for your use.
+Please use these templates, Sample Budget (International, with compensation) and Sample Budget (Domestic, with compensation), if you expect any form of compensation or salary from your internship employer.
 Examples of items that should be considered when making your budget include housing costs, airfare, food, local transportation, small incidentals, etc. Even if you have not accepted an internship yet, you must put together an estimated budget.

 Scholar Community Funding